fahmi-p1/-reactjs-consume-rest-api-sample-project/README.md

 cd sample-project-repositores
 npm start
 ```
-5. It will redirect to browser and open your project in localhsot.
+5. It will redirect to browser and open your project in localhost.
 Enjoy!

 ## API Documentation
 [See API documentations here](https://movie-api-test.nbagroup.co.id/)